Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

+The mean-field limit and flocking for \myref{pert3} is looked upon in \cite{choi-salem} and more recently in \cite{jung-ha} in the particular case where the perturbation $\xi$ does not depend on $x$: $d\xi = \sqrt{2 \sigma} d\beta_t$.
 In this paper, we focus on the mean-field limit of these particle systems.
 Namely, we intend to extend the results mentioned above by studying the behavior of the empirical measure

 as $N$ goes to infinity, for general stochastic Cucker-Smale model of the form \myref{pert1}, \myref{pert2} or \myref{pert3} (or combinations of these models).
 Let us keep the notions of convergence a little vague for a moment, in order to give a quick overview of the results to come: we will show for instance that, for \myref{pert3}, under the assumptions